cose-wg/cose-spec/draft-schaad-cose.md

 To make it easier to read, this uses CBOR's diagnostic notation rather than a binary dump.

-This exmple uses AES-128-MAC trucated to 64-bits as the digest algorithm.
-It uses AES-256 Key wrap for the key manangment algorithm wrapping the 128-bit key used for the digest algorthm.
+This example uses AES-128-MAC truncated to 64-bits as the digest algorithm.
+It uses AES-256 Key wrap for the key management algorithm wrapping the 128-bit key used for the digest algorithm.

 ~~~~ CBORdiag